TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-08-Readarr-and-ABS.md

 ---
 layout: post
-title: Readarr and AudioBookShelf Integration (Without Calibre)
+title: Readarr and AudioBookShelf Integration (with multiple formats for each eBook)
 ---

+> This approach is ideal if you prefer not to use Calibre or Calibre Web but still want to manage multiple versions of each eBook.

 ## Readarr